 Little Miss Panasoffkee

-The bridge over the mostly stagnant water where Little Miss Panasoffkee was found is nearly 4,500 feet long.
-Because her body was so close to shore, investigators believe she was carried, likely by more than one person, from the bridge to the shore.
-This was probably done under the cover of darkness between midnight and dawn when traffic was light.
+The bridge over the mostly stagnant water where the woman was found is nearly 4,500 feet long.
+Because her body was so close to shore, investigators believe she was carried, likely by more than one person, from the bridge to the shore, probably under the cover of darkness between midnight and dawn when traffic was light.

 A Map Of Where The Body Was Found